 Why Expressive Arts?

-Art comes from a deep, emotional place within us and taps into our imagination.
-This creativity can spark self-discovery, give us healthy coping tools, and allow us to regulate our emotions.
-Sometimes we simply don’t have words to articulate our experiences or emotions.
-We often can express our experience more fully through art than simply talking.
+Art originates from a profound emotional space within us and engages our imagination.
+This creative expression can lead to self-discovery, provide healthy coping tools, and help us better regulate our emotions.
+At times, we may struggle to find the words to convey our experiences or feelings.
+Through art, we can often express ourselves more completely than we can through talking.

-Our Expressive Art Therapists often incorporate several types of art (intermodal) with psychotherapy to stimulate creativity and healing.
+Our Expressive Art Therapists often layers more than one type of art (intermodal) with psychotherapy to stimulate creativity and healing.
 The use of two or more forms of art can deepen our connection to our emotions and allow for greater self-discovery and emotional regulation.
 It allows us to envision healing and express ourselves through multiple expressive avenues.

 Accessibility of Expressive Arts Therapy